the-one-daniel-wilder/twitter_analytics/README.md

 # Twitter Analytics

-Twitter Analytics is a program to provide statistics information on tweets.
+Twitter Analytics downloads and statistically analyzes the frequency of tweets coming from a particular account.

 The program is designed to aid in playing the 'PredictIt' political stock market.
 Tweet Analysis grabs tweet meta-data from the Twitter API and stores it in a Yaml file.
 It can then analyze tweet frequency using functions for statistics and averages.